bnb-chain/greenfield-storage-provider/docs/storage-provider-cmd/sp-cli.md

 #### sp.exit

-Using this command, it will send an transaction to Greenfield blockchain to tell this SP is prepared to exit from Greenfield storage network.
+Using this command, it will send an transaction to Mechain blockchain to tell this SP is prepared to exit from Mechain storage network.

 ```shell
 USAGE: